vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 In order to do a safe migration and avoid time range overlaps in later compactions, it is necessary to create a snapshot in Prometheus skipping the WAL file, as it contains references to future time ranges.

-It is important to know that if you create a Prometheus snapshot skipping the WAL file the **last hour of data** will not be present in the snapshot.
+It is important to know that if you create a Prometheus snapshot skipping the WAL file, the **last hour of data** will not be present in the snapshot.
 For example, if the Prometheus logs show the following operations:

 ```bash
 level=info ts=2018-12-05T11:00:08.289897499Z caller=compact.go:398 component=tsdb msg="write block" mint=1543989600000 maxt=1543996800000 ulid=01CXYSH0M8RSWNJG3YM1S9YGY5
 level=info ts=2018-12-05T13:00:09.242667991Z caller=head.go:446 component=tsdb msg="head GC completed" duration=170.063092ms
 ```

-A good time to create a snapshot of the TSDB  to perform the migration would be at 13:01 UTC, so you create the snapshot just after Prometheus wrote the latest information stored in the WAL file to disk.
+A good time to create a snapshot of the TSDB  to perform the migration would be at 13:01 UTC, so you create the snapshot just after Prometheus writes the latest information stored in the WAL file to disk.
 If you do this, you will find the following:

 [Insert image of  Prometheus query with 1 hour of missing data due to snapshot]

 You would have lost 1 hour of Prometheus metrics.

-In order to ensure a minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before the next TSDB compaction happens, so the new Prometheus deployment can start scraping data before the snapshot is restored.
+In order to ensure minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before the next TSDB compaction happens, so the new Prometheus deployment can start scraping data before the snapshot is restored.
 Continuing with the last example:

 If the next TSDB compaction happens at 13:00 UTC you should deploy BKPR Prometheus in the cluster at 12:05 UTC, so Prometheus can start scraping data and fill the gap that the snapshot will create.
 Then, at 13:00 UTC you can create the Prometheus snapshot and restore it in the new deployment, creating the following: